 These drugs are commonly used to treat

-.
-But, they are also used for autism.
+schizophrenia, but they are also used for autism.
 These drugs occasionally have severe side effects.
 They should be used with great caution.

 Only risperidone and aripiprazole are FDA-approved to treat autism-related symptoms.
 Risperidone might help in the treatment of aggressive behavior, deliberate self-injury, and tantrums.